 During the fall term, parents should attend the parents’ night at school to ensure that the appropriate teachers are aware that the Ontario student will be attending school out of the province for three months the following spring.
 It is the responsibility of students to meet with their teachers to determine how to complete the work in each subject; most often students are able to work ahead, and may complete at least one assignment while away.
 Ideally these assignments relate to the exchange experience, the culture, language, or history of the host country.
-All students return by mid-May, and again, work with their teachers to catch up and prepare for the year-end and exams in June.
+All students return by April, and again, work with their teachers to catch up and prepare for the year-end and exams in June.

 Students should have a strong desire to live another culture and make an effort to learn the language of the chosen exchange destination, as well as its history, culture and everyday way of life.
 Students must understand that this program is intended to be a part of their secondary school study experience, and not be undertaken as an opportunity for personal travel or holiday time during the school year.

 For exchanges in French-language destinations students must be studying French as a second language in a core, immersion or extended program.
 Students from French-language homes and/or schools may wish to go to these destinations for the cultural experience.
 However, they must understand that French language students are seeking to improve their English language skills while in Ontario.
-Ontario students from French language homes and/or schools should consider an exchange to Spain or Italy.
+Ontario students from French language homes and/or schools should consider an exchange to Spain, Germany or Italy.

-For exchanges with Italy and Spain, students should have some background in the language of the host country.
+For exchanges with Italy, Germany and Spain, students should have some background in the language of the host country.
 Where a language course is not taught in the school nor offered through the school board, participants in these exchanges should seek other ways of acquiring a basic knowledge, such as courses through various community agencies, interactive computer programs, internet offerings etc.